Written by Kathy Clubb

 Dadirri and Kulili

 Indigenous Australians have their own version of deep listening, called dadirri.
 Dadirri is an approach that involves “tapping into the deep spring” that Aboriginals believe exists within each person.
-The late Miriam-Rose Ungunmerr-Bauman, an Aboriginal from the Daly River region, believed that didirri is a source of peace and unity with the land.
-She promoted the practice, and legitimised it among Catholics by drawing elements of Christianity into her explanation.
+Miriam-Rose Ungunmerr-Bauman, an Aboriginal from the Daly River region, believes that didirri is a source of peace and unity with the land.
+She has promoted the practice, and legitimised it among Catholics by drawing elements of Christianity into her explanation.

 “There are deep springs within each of us.
 Within this deep spring, which is the very Spirit of God, is a sound.
 The sound of Deep calling to Deep.
 The sound is the word of God – Jesus.”